“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

 How is this done?

-First, you must use great pictures or media that are already a pattern interrupt.
+First, you must use great pictures or media as a pattern interrupt.

 Now, I know what you are thinking.

 Great pictures, for example, would usually be professionally made pictures that are relevant to your offer.